freijn/InRoomCameraPresetControls-xapi/README.md

 <h2>EasterEgg:</h2>

-<p>Press the Smily button.
+<p>Press the Smiley button.
 On the Right bottom you see the text EggM which indicates EasterEggMode.</p>
 <p>Position the camera's for a wide view.
 If you have no clue how to start, goto the settings tab and press the</p>
 <p>Cam Suggest button.</p>
-<p>Longpress the Smily to store the positions.</p>
+<p>Longpress the Smiley to store the positions.</p>
-<p>You can leave the EasterEggMode by pressing the Smily button again. (mind the text on the right bottom corner)</p>
+<p>You can leave the EasterEggMode by pressing the Smiley button again. (mind the text on the right bottom corner)</p>